ERP Project Justification: Return on Investment (ROI) • White Paper

 Learn how to do an ROI analysis of your ERP investment.

-ROI analysis is the process of identifying the expected direct and indirect costs of the project compared to the benefits, both over some reasonable lifetime – typically 5 to 10 years for an ERP system.
+ROI analysis is the process of identifying the expected direct and indirect costs of the project compared to the benefits, both over some reasonable lifetime.

 Most companies will complete a capital expense justification (return on investment or ROI analysis) before committing to an ERP system.